 The FASB deferred implementation of ASU 2014-09 under the terms in ASU 2015-14, "Revenue from Contracts with Customers (Topic: 606): Deferral of the Effective Date."
 The new accounting guidance is effective for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted for annual periods beginning after December 15, 2016.
 As applicable, this standard may change the amount of revenue recognized on the statements of income in each reporting period.
-Management is analyzing the impact of this new standard and, at this time, cannot estimate the impact of adoption on revenue or net income.
+Management is analyzing the impact of this new standard and the related ASUs that clarify guidance in the standard.
+At this time, management cannot estimate the impact of adoption on revenue or net income.
 Management plans to adopt ASU 2014-09 effective January 1, 2018.